CouncilofLorien/counciloflorien.github.io/docs/cards/S/shelob.md

 > Creature or Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > _**Unique.**_ _Spider._ May be played as a hazard creature (with one strike) or as a permanent-event As a creature, may be played at any site in Imlad Morgul or Gorgoroth.
-If Doors of Night is in play, Shelob may be played as a permanent-event that gives +1 prowess and +1 strikes to all Spider and Animal attacks.
+> > _**Unique.**_ _Spider._ May be played as a hazard creature (with one strike) or as a permanent-event.
+As a creature, may be played at any site in Imlad Morgul or Gorgoroth. <br>&ensp;If _Doors of Night_ is in play, Shelob may be played as a permanent-event that gives +1 prowess and +1 strikes to all Spider and Animal attacks.
 She may opt to attack from a permanent-event state and receive these bonuses, but her attack counts as one against the hazard limit.
-Discard as a permanent event when Shelob attacks or when Doors of Night leaves play.
+Discard as a permanent event when _Shelob_ attacks or when _Doors of Night_ leaves play.
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【18/9】</div>